mongodb-developer/get-started-aws-cfn/README.md

 PRIMARY>
  ```

 ## Tear Down

-How to remove the environment setup (deleting traces of this get-started project):
+To remove the environment setup (deleting traces of this get-started project):

-* Delete the Quick Start stack using the helper script or you can do this in the AWS Web Console or cli yourself.
+* Delete the Quick Start stack from the AWS console or CLI, or by using this helper script:
   ```
   ./teardown.sh <GETSTARTED_NAME>
   ```

 * Terminate the `get-started.sh` process if it's running.
 This is to stop the web service on `localhost:3000`.
-* Delete the CloudFormation stack created, by default this will have the <Quick Start-Name>:
+* Delete the AWS CloudFormation stack created, by default this will have the <Quick Start-Name>:
    ```
    aws cloudformation delete-stack --stack-name <Quick Start-Name>
    ```